Creating a Turnitin assignment in Canvas

 To create a Turnitin Assignment in Canvas follow the normal process you would when creating an assignment in Canvas, populating all fields and settings as required.

-Select Submission type as External tool and select Find (See Fig. 1).
+Set Submission type as External tool and select Find.

-Scroll down and select Turnitin UK, selecting this will populate the URL field, now select the Select button to continue (See Fig 2).
+Scroll down and select Turnitin UK, selecting this will populate the URL field, now select the Select button to continue.

-Amend the assignment’s Due and Available from dates (these dates will transfer into the Turnitin assignment).
-Please set an appropriate Until date students will not be able to access the Turnitin assignment in Canvas once the date has passed.
+- Until date (students will not be able to access the Turnitin assignment in Canvas once this date has passed).

 Select Save & publish to publish this assignment or Save to save the assignment without publishing.
-The Turnitin LTI Tool will be launched in Canvas (See Fig.3).
+The Turnitin LTI Tool window will be launched in Canvas.

 Viewing and Downloading Similarity Reports and Student Submissions

-A Similarity Report can be accessed from the Assignment Inbox.
-Select the similarity score from the % column to open the document viewer (See Fig. 4).
+Select the similarity score from the % column to open the document viewer.
 The score sits alongside its responding colour.

 The Similarity Report is the result of comparison between the test of the submission against the search targets selected for the assignment; this may include billions of pages of active and archived internet information, a repository of works previously submitted to Turnitin, and a repository of tens of thousands of periodicals, journals, and publications.
 Any matching or highly similar text discovered is detailed in the Similarity Report available in the Assignment Inbox.
 To find out more access the Similarity Report Guide available on the Turnitin Website.

-You can also view Similarity Reports through the Gradebook and Speedgrader in Canvas by selecting the coloured icon in the assignment column (See Fig. 6).
+You can also view Similarity Reports through the Gradebook and SpeedGrader in Canvas by selecting the coloured icon in the assignment column.